njeans/pktransfer/Readme.md

 # Secret data transfer enclave

 ## Overview
-This project and demo is an implementation of a secret data transfer application using Intel SGX secure enclaves.
-This application consists of three parties: a user, an admin, and auditors.
-During signup the user backs up their secret data to the enclave without revealing it to the admin.
-There is a two step retreival process.
-First, the user uses some external mechanism to prove their identity to the admin.
-After a mandatory weight period they are able to finish the recovery of their data again without revealing it to the admin.
-In order to limit the admin's power we allow for caps on the number of users who can recover their data in a time period, have a mechanism for users to cancel retreival during the mandatory weight period, and allow for public auditing of all signups and retreivals in the enclave.
+This project and demo is an implementation of a secret data transfer application using Intel SGX secure enclaves and blockchain based bulletin board.
+This application tries to solve the problem of secure data recovery by designating a semi-trusted administrator that can verify the user's identity during the recovery process.
+It employs different strategies to ensure accountability of the administrator.
+In order to limit the admin's power we implement restrictions on the number and frequency of data retrieval, have a mechanism for users to be notified of and cancel a fraudulent retrieval, and allow for public auditing of all signups and retrievals in the enclave.

 ## Demo output
 ![Output of Demo](docs/demo1.png?raw=true)